cranndarach/git-tutorial/03_working-with-remotes.md

 you are going to push out.

 Once it is created, it will bring you to a page that lists several URLs.
-Copy the HTTPS one.
-For the sake of example, let's say it's `https://github.com/example/example-repo.git`.
+Copy the SSH one.
+For the sake of example, let's say it's `git@github.com:example/example-repo.git`.
+(They'll all follow the same pattern of `git@github.com:USERNAME/REPOSITORY.git`.)

 Now go over to your terminal and enter: